kkokosa/Strings.Abbreviations/README.md

 # Strings.Abbreviations

 A set of predefined static methods for popular abbreviations.
 While this is (barely) useful by itself, it mostly serves as:
+* a **joke**
+* playground for fresh open source contributors
 * **Minimum Viable Product** (or example) of creating your own library that is automatically tested/versioned and published as a NuGet package

-* playground for fresh open source contributors
+We will see where it will brings us with the contributions!

 ## Usage